About the course

 Psychosis and Bipolar

 The course comprises teaching over three terms.
-Term I starts with a four-day teaching block in October and is followed by one full-day per fortnight (Thursday) during November, and a two-day teaching block in December.
-The second two terms comprise of one full-day per fortnight (Thursday) over Hilary and Trinity Terms.
+Term one starts with a four-day teaching block in October and is followed by one full-day per fortnight (Thursdays) during November and the beginning of December.
+The second two terms starts with a two-day teaching block in January followed by one full-day per fortnight (Thursday) from February to June.